How Leopoldo Security-Tests Every Plugin Before Release

 This isn't a rubber stamp.
 Review regularly catches issues that require revision before release.

 Once a version passes both automated and manual review, it's pinned in Leopoldo's version database.
-The auto-update system only delivers versions that have completed the full testing pipeline.
+The update system only delivers versions that have completed the full testing pipeline.

 This means there's no path from "code written" to "on your machine" that bypasses security testing.
 Every version, every update, every patch goes through the same process.

-Because Leopoldo plugins auto-update, the security of the update pipeline is as important as the security of the initial release.
+Because Leopoldo plugins receive updates, the security of the update pipeline is as important as the security of the initial release.
 Here's how updates are secured:

 **Pre-release testing:** Every update passes the full Semgrep + CodeQL + manual review pipeline before it's made available.